 Volunteering for SPOKES

 SPOKES was started in 2003.
 Over the past decade it has evolved to an award winning program.
-SPOKES is run by volunteers with generous support from campus partners such as:
+SPOKES is run by volunteers with generous support from the following agencies in 2014/2015:

 - UVic Sustainability Project